pantheon-deprecated/travis-scripts/README.md

 The other parts of the example .travis.yml file should run without modification.
 Note that the scripts run from the `bin` directory come from either the `scripts` directory of this project (which are copied to the `bin` directory when you require "pantheon-systems/travis-scripts" in your project's composer.json), or from some other component **require-dev** (e.g. behat).

 See the [Travis CI documentation](http://docs.travis-ci.com/user/getting-started/) for instructions on how to set up GitHub integration, so that your code will be automatically tested on every commit.

-Do not use Travis CI if you are using Circle CI.

-#### Circle CI

-Push-to-pantheon for Circle CI is not provided yet; the other parts of the example circle.yml file should run without modification.

-See the [Circle CI documentation](https://circleci.com/docs/getting-started) for instructions on how to set up GitHub integration, so that your code will be automatically tested on every commit.

-Do not use Circle CI if you are using Travis CI.

 #### Behat